rgeraldes24/solc/docs/installing-solidity.rst

 .. code-block:: bash

-    sudo snap install solc --edge
+    sudo snap install hypc --edge

 .. note::

-    The ``solc`` snap uses strict confinement.
+    The ``hypc`` snap uses strict confinement.
 This is the most secure mode for snap packages but it comes with limitations, like accessing only the files in your ``/home`` and ``/media`` directories.
     For more information, go to `Demystifying Snap Confinement <https://snapcraft.io/blog/demystifying-snap-confinement>`_.